constellation-daq/Constellation/docs/protocols/cscp.md

 For processing outgoing messages:

-* SHALL block on sending, or return a suitable error, when it has no connected satellites.
+* SHALL return a suitable error, when it has no connected satellites.
 * SHALL NOT discard messages that it cannot send to a connected satellite.

 For processing incoming messages: